jaredgorski/smart-avatar/README.md

 Key | Definition | Default
 --- | --- | ---
-`color` | **String** - Background color of smart icon as Hex, RGB, or RGBA value. | `#777777` `size` | **Number or String** - Defines output element width in `px`. | `48` `textColor` | **String** - Font color of initials icon as Hex, RGB, or RGBA value. | `#FFFFFF`
+`color` | **String** - Background color of smart icon as Hex, RGB, or RGBA value. | `#AAAAAA` `size` | **Number or String** - Defines output element width in `px`. | `48` `textColor` | **String** - Font color of initials icon as Hex, RGB, or RGBA value. | `#FFFFFF`

 Since the `setDefaults` flag _only changes the default behavior_ of these settings, that means that defining these settings yourself will still override these defaults.
-For example, a smart-avatar asset with `setDefaults: true` and `size: 120` will render with a size of 120px, a background color of `#777`, and a font color of `#FFF`.
+For example, a smart-avatar asset with `setDefaults: true` and `size: 120` will render with a size of 120px, a background color of `#AAA`, and a font color of `#FFF`.

 _Note: `color` and `textColor` only matter in the case of a non-Gravatar icon or an initials avatar._